7 Ways to Get Quick Cash Besides Risky Payday Loans

-Payday loan borrowers are also exposed to a downward spiral of debt that can last months (if not years), a wrecked credit standing and predatory, aggressive collection practices from debtors who want immediate repayment.
+Payday loan borrowers are vulnerable to a downward spiral of debt that can last months or even years, a wrecked credit standing and predatory, aggressive collection practices from debtors who want immediate repayment.
 “If you take out a payday loan, you’re going to come out the financial loser almost every time,” wrote Trent Hamm of The Simple Dollar.
 “They almost always cause more problems than they solve.”

 Avoid Payday Loans with these Quick Cash Alternatives